ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 The Azure Machine Learning service Python SDK includes interpretability features that accept a trained model along with training or test data and can return insights on why the model is making its decisions by providing analysis like which features have the greatest impact on the model's predictions.

 This approach can be performed globally (against the entire data set provided) or against a single sample from the data set.
-The former enables Trey to understand generally what is influencing the models predictions while the latter enables Trey to explain what influenced a particular prediction.
+The former enables Trey to understand generally what is influencing the model's predictions while the latter enables Trey to explain what influenced a particular prediction.
 The SDK also provides visualizations of the explanations that result that can be use within a notebook.

 2. Is the approach you suggest limited to working against machine learning models only (e.g., it does not work against deep learning models)?